Maximal independent set: Bounding the number of sets

 The graphs achieving this bound are again Turán graphs.

 Certain families of graphs may, however, have much more restrictive bounds on the numbers of maximal independent sets or maximal cliques.
 If all n-vertex graphs in a family of graphs have O(n) edges, and if every subgraph of a graph in the family also belongs to the family, then each graph in the family can have at most O(n) maximal cliques, all of which have size O(1).
 For instance, these conditions are true for the planar graphs: every n-vertex planar graph has at most 3n − 6 edges, and a subgraph of a planar graph is always planar, from which it follows that each planar graph has O(n) maximal cliques (of size at most four).
 Interval graphs and chordal graphs also have at most n maximal cliques, even though they are not always sparse graphs.

 The number of maximal independent sets in n-vertex cycle graphs is given by the Perrin numbers, and the number of maximal independent sets in n-vertex path graphs is given by the Padovan sequence.
-Therefore, both numbers are proportional to powers of 1.324718, the plastic number.
+Therefore, both numbers are proportional to powers of 1.324718, the plastic ratio.